Abel Quintos could hardly sustain a family, let alone a functional one.

 “He liked libraries,” Abel had replied after a pause.
 “He used to cut classes by hiding in the library at school.”

 “Dad was cool,” her older brother Silas had said from the top bunk.
-“Danna hides in the library too, but that’s because she’s a nerd.”
+“Danna hides in the library too, but that’s ’cause she’s a nerd.”

-As if to compensate for how poorly things turned out with Jonas, Abel is considerably a better parent to Danna and Silas than he ever will be with his own kids.
-They even look up to him.
+As if to compensate for how poorly things turned out with Jonas, Abel is a better parent to Danna and Silas than he ever will be to his own kids.

 Silas was right about his sister being a nerd, but now it’s an identity that she wields with pride.

-“Can you change the channel into something else please?” she pleads.
+“Can we change the channel into something else please?” she pleads.

 “Are you serious?
-This is the season finale!
-They’re finally getting married and I’m NOT missing out on this.”
+They’re finally getting married and I’m not missing out on this.”